selimanac/defold-astar/README.md

 Set costs for your walkable tiles on your `world` table.
 This table keys determines the walkable area.
 In this example only numbered "2" tiles are walkable.

 Table's sum must be the `astar.DIRECTION_FOUR` or `astar.DIRECTION_EIGHT`.
 In this example we want to move 8 direction.

+*Setting new cost data reset the current cache.

 ```lua
 local costs = {